Yummy salsa de calcots to make at home

-But wait!
-Don’t leave without checking out our last recommendations for a succesful calçot dip!
+AND BONUS!
+These are our last recommendations for a successful calçot dip!

 Accessories for a calçot party.
 Eating calcots can be messy, specially when the calcots sauce is dripping all over your face and clothes when you approach the calçot to your mouth… Bibs or large napkins will keep you clean.
 A handful of lemon wipes will be highly appreciated by your guests as well.
 Learn more about calçots, calcot sauce and how to eat them in this other post.